 4. You HAVE to do it this way.

 Since 1935, Alcoholics Anonymous and Narcotics Anonymous have assisted many addicts in lifelong recovery.
 As successful as they are, please keep in mind that treatment is never one-size-fits-all.
 Encourage your loved one to find a treatment plan that works for them.
-Counseling and therapy, resident rehabilitation centers and holistic treatments are just a few routes to explore.
+Counseling and therapy, residential rehabilitation centers, and holistic treatments are just a few routes to explore.
 Conquering addiction is about establishing a lifestyle that provides happiness and security; this means something different for everyone.

 5. You’ll be back to it in no time.